Julian88V/BlackJack/README.md

 #### From evaluating the process of the game I can pick out more of the objects that I will need to possibly make for a better functionality of the game.
 I can see that when you play the game you set at a table that technically has the rules of the game. *Table *Hand *Deck *Card *Rank *Suits

 ### Figure Out the Hand
 #### In the beginning I was creating too many classes.
 One hand class for the player and another for the dealer.
-This is where I noticed that I was having some difficulty understanding how methods worked.
-Through some work and help I noticed that I could give the dealer and the player the object of a hand with one method.
+This is where I noticed that I was having some difficulty with the methods to work.
+Through some effort I noticed that I could give the dealer and the player the object of a hand with one method.